New Jersey Workplace Injury Attorney: How You’re Still Protected Even as a Remote Worker

 Work Time and Home Time

-For instance, the lines between work time and home time may be blurred by the employer.
+For instance, the employer may blur the lines between work time and home time.
 While your employer can monitor while you work, even from home, they must inform you of it.
 You also have the right to work the hours that you are scheduled for.
 Just because your office and your home are now the same places does not mean your employer can expect you to be available 24/7.

-You are entitled to having a life outside of work and keeping your work and personal lives separate.
-If you feel your personal privacy has been violated either by excessive surveillance or a lack of respect for work hours, contact a New Jersey workplace injury lawyer to discuss possible steps you can take.
+Additionally, you have a right to having a life outside of work and keeping your work and personal lives separate.
+If you feel your personal privacy has been violated either by excessive surveillance or a lack of respect for work hours, contact a New Jersey workplace injury lawyer.
+Specifically to discuss possible steps you can take.

 Notices of Your Rights

-If you are in the office less than three days a month, your employer is obligated to provide you with documentation regarding posters with vital information that may be hanging in the office.
+If you are in the office less than three days a month, your employer has an obligation to provide you with documentation regarding posters with vital information that may be hanging in the office.
 They also must provide you with notices regarding your local, state, and federal rights as a worker.
-Contact a New Jersey workplace injury lawyer if you feel you have been misinformed or uninformed about vital information regarding your rights as a worker.
+Contact a New Jersey workplace injury lawyer if you feel you have been misinformed.
+Or, uninformed about vital information regarding your rights as a worker.

 Your Healthcare and Support

 Just because you do not visit the office does not mean that your healthcare and safety support should be revoked.
-Just as you would be covered if you worked in person, you are still covered if you work remotely.
+Just as you are covered if you worked in person, you are still covered if you work remotely.
 It does look different, though.
-Employers are not required to inspect home offices.
-If you need specific equipment or chemicals for your job, however, they are responsible for and health hazards that occur as a result.
+Inspecting home offices is not a requirement that employers have to fulfill.
+However, employers are responsible for and health hazards that occur as a result.
+This is in cases if you need specific equipment or chemicals for your job.

 If an accident does occur, you are still eligible for workers’ compensation for work-related injuries.
-You may want to define what these injuries may look like with your employer so that you know what will be covered and what will not.
+You may want to define what these injuries may look like with your employer.
+This is due to the fact that you know what workers’ compensation will cover and what will it not.

-Call a New Jersey Workplace Injury Lawyer Today
+Call a New Jersey Workplace Injury Attorney Today

 If you have questions about what labor laws your company should be following, or believe one of your rights as an employee has been violated, contact a New Jersey workplace injury lawyer and talk to them today.
 Rossetti & Devoto, PC is a firm that has a multitude of New Jersey workplace injury lawyers on hand that can help you with any situation that may arise.
 Visit our website rossettidevoto.com or contact us at our Cherry Hill, New Brunswick, or Hackensack locations.
 Call us today at 856-354-0900 to schedule a free case evaluation.